klaudiosinani/hyper-star-wars/readme.md

 $ npm install -g hpm-cli
 ```

-Once done with that, it's time to install the `hyper-star-wars` theme!
+Once done with that, it's time to install the `hyper-star-wars` theme.

 ```bash
 # run the hyper plugin manager